ibm-cloud-docs/containers/cs_storage_block.md

    - **Example stateful set that specifies a zone:**

-     The following example shows how to deploy NGINX as a stateful set with 3 replicas.
+     The following example shows how to deploy NGINX as a stateful set with three replicas.
 For each replica, a 20 gigabyte block storage device is provisioned based on the specifications that are defined in the `ibmc-block-retain-bronze` storage class.
 All storage devices are provisioned in the `dal10` zone.
 Because block storage cannot be accessed from other zones, all replicas of the stateful set are also deployed onto worker nodes that are located in `dal10`.

      ```
      apiVersion: v1